SampleEnvironment/SECoP/protocol/minutes/pending_tasks.rst

 ============================================== =================
 Task                                           Who
 ============================================== =================
-write a proposal for new meaning decide on Measurable discuss templates/systems finalize split spec for v1.1                   Alexander, Peter
+write a proposal for new meaning               Peter decide on Measurable discuss templates/systems finalize split spec for v1.1                   Alexander, Peter